Psychologists Singapore

 Nonetheless, according to the Ministry of Health (Singapore), professional bodies such as the Singapore Association for Counselling (SAC) and Singapore Psychological Society (SPS) guide its members’ professional and ethical conduct.

 At the moment, registration with these bodies is not mandatory.
-However, almost all TYHO Therapists in Singapore are either registered with or are awaiting registration with SAC and SPS.
+However, almost all TYHO psychologists and other professionals are either registered with or are awaiting registration with SAC and SPS.

 Is a psychologist a doctor?

-While psychologists can diagnose psychological conditions and offer psychotherapy, it should be noted that psychologists do not prescribe medication.
+While the best psychologists in Singapore can diagnose psychological conditions and offer sessions, it should be noted that psychologists do not prescribe medication.

 Most psychologists do not attend medical school and are not trained to provide prescriptions.